Why did Koru Therapies expand into offering aromatherapy?

 What products can be made?

 - Inhalers.
 These are a great way to have quick, easy access to essential oils.
-For example, use it on an airplane, carry one in your purse, put one on your desk at work.
-Choose between a plastic inhaler ($9) or a metal inhaler ($18).
-The metal inhalers look very sharp and make nice gifts.
-If you are local and choose the metal inhaler, when the essential oils diffuse after 3-6 months, you can keep the inhaler and just have the wick replaced for $6.
+For example, use it on an airplane, carry one in your purse, put one on your desk at work. $10.

 - Steam blend.
 This is a custom blend created in your own stock bottle.
 You add one to two drops of your blend to a bowl of steaming water.
 Lean over the bowl, close your eyes, make a “tent” with a towel or blanket over your head and the bowl and breathe deeply.
-This is a great way to treat congestion or give your face a bit of rejuventaion with some skin nourishing oils.
+This is a great way to treat congestion or give your face a bit of rejuvenation with some skin nourishing oils.
+Steam Blend for 30 days: $10.

 How do I place an order?